 “So, what we thought because a lot of it is visual, people can share on our Facebook page what they would have entered in the fair,” said Theriault, who served her first year as Fall Fair President in 2020.

 If you go to the Fall Fair’s website, you can get an idea of all the categories – From baking, to photography, handicrafts, fruits, vegetables and flowers.
 Kids can enter too!

-“Basically, we just want people to share,” says Theriault.
+“Basically, we just want people to share,” said Theriault.

-“We want to keep interest in the fair going, and we’d like to have it again next year, if all goes well.
+“We want to keep interest in the fair going.
 We don’t want people to forget about us!”

 email@example.com if you have any questions.